babel/rfcs/rfcs/0000-import-expression-ast-node.md

 ## Stay with the current situation

 We can stay with the current situation and use `arguments[1]` to capture module attributes.
 This does not introduce any breaking changes.
-Since `import()` was accepted in ES2020, in the future it will become more difficult to consider any changes to existing AST shapes.
+Since `import()` was accepted in ES2020, in the future it will become more difficult to introduce any changes to existing AST shapes.

 ## Add a virtual type `ImportExpression`

-`@babel/types` support virtual types as a shortcut when visiting certain AST nodes. e.g., if we add a new virtual type `ImportExpression` to `CallExpression[callee=Import]`, plugin authors can use `ImportExpression` to match the underhood `CallExpression` node.
-This approach simplifies the AST node matching but it still contains confusing `arguments` property since it is still modeled as a `CallExpression`.
+`@babel/types` supports virtual types as a shortcut when visiting certain AST nodes. e.g., if we add a new virtual type `ImportExpression` to `CallExpression[callee=Import]`, plugin authors can use `ImportExpression` to match the underhood `CallExpression` node.
+This approach simplifies the AST node matching but it still contains confusing `arguments` property since the matched node is still a `CallExpression`.

 # Adoption strategy